acquia/blt/template/patches/README.md

       }
     },

+Note that when a package is patched, it's advisable to pin it to a specific version to avoid downloading an updated version that could introduce a patch conflict.

+After modifying `composer.json`, run `composer update VENDOR_NAME/PACKAGE_NAME`, replacing `VENDOR_NAME/PACKAGE_NAME` with the name of the patched dependency.
+E.g.,

+    composer update drupal/core

-Remember to run `composer update` after modifying `composer.json` to actually apply the patch and update `composer.lock`, and commit the modified lock file.
+This will apply the patch and update `composer.lock`.
+Commit the modified `composer.json` and `composer.lock` files.

+_Alternatively the patch can be applied by running `composer update`.
+This, however, will update all of the project's dependencies, which may not be desired._

 ## Storing patches